x

 Preventing and Treating Burns

-Be careful when touching anything in an area affected by fire.
-Wearing a good pair of leather gloves is helpful, but if you want to be really prepared, add some Kevlar fire-resistant gloves to your kit.
+When you're in the midst of a wildfire, it is important to exercise caution when touching anything.
+As such, wearing a good pair of leather gloves is helpful.
+And if you want to be really prepared, add some Kevlar fire-resistant gloves to your kit.

-A serious burn can happen nearly instantaneously depending on the temperature.
-Minor burns can be treated with medical supplies that you should have on hand, but anything moderate to major needs professional medical attention.
+Note that a serious burn can happen nearly instantaneously, depending on the temperature.
+And while minor burns can be treated with medical supplies that you carry in your wildfire bug-out bag, anything moderate to major requires professional medical attention.

 (Image Courtesy of Healthgrades)